 God gave himself the name Yahweh.
 No man gave him this name.
 It is God’s chosen personal name.
 He loves to be known by this name.
 It is used over 5,000 times in the Old Testament.
 It is almost always translated by Lᴏʀᴅ (small caps).
 But it is not a title.
 It is a personal name, like James or Elizabeth.

 He preceded this announcement with two other statements so the meaning would be clear.
-He said, “I am who I am” (verse 14a).
-And he said, “Say to the people of Israel, ‘I am has sent me to you’” (verse 14b).
+He said, “I am who I am” (Exodus 3:14a).
+And he said, “Say to the people of Israel, ‘I am has sent me to you’” (Exodus 3:14b).

 The Hebrew name Yahweh is connected to the Hebrew verb “I am.”
 So Yahweh is most fundamentally the One-Who-Is.
 “I am who I am” is the most foundational meaning of Yahweh.
 It means: My am-ness comes from my am-ness.
 My being from my being.
 My existence from my existence.